damjanv90/highlight/README.md

 # highlight
+Linux shell program that highlights lines that match given regular expressions.
     highlight v0.1.1

     Usage: highlight [OPTIONS...]
 [FILE]

     Example: highlight -p ERROR red -p WARN yellow debug.log

     FILE            a path to an input text file

     OPTIONS

       -p, --pattern REGEX COLOR

             REGEX   Regular expression (extended)

             COLOR   Color to be used for highlighting of the given REGEX (one of red, green, yellow, blue, magneta, cyan, white; you can also use just the first char, e.g. red=r)

       -h, --help                    display this help and exit

       -b, --background              highlight background

       -s, --selection-only          highlight only matched parts of the line, not the whole line

       -i, --ignore-case             ignore case in regex match